A recall team knows which tasks must be executed in case of a product recall.

-Manufacturers should not plan the recall operation only when facing an emergency situation.
-A recall team established in the company knows which tasks have to be dealt with in the case of the product recall.
+Manufacturers should not plan recall operations only when facing an emergency recall situation.
+A preventively established recall team in the company knows which tasks have to be dealt with in case of a product recall.
 Since these are very diverse, it is advisable to form an expert group from the following various operational functional areas:

 Once the recall team has been formed, communication of the team members should be institutionalised.
 A separate email distribution list has proved to be helpful.
 In-house, the team should be introduced to other employees.
 In addition, suitable replacements should be provided for, in case a product recall has to take place when members of the recall team are not present.

 In case of recall, it is important for the recall team to get to know the corporate communication channels as well as contact details of external partners at an early stage.
 In addition to local market surveillance and the Federal Institute for Occupational Safety and Health (BAuA), these may be contact persons in other organisations, such as sales partners, commercial customers, suppliers or professional associations.

-A recall plan is the individual strategy for the crisis.
+A recall plan is the individual strategy for a crisis.
 It defines the steps to be taken internally and externally in the event of a recall.
 In particular, the tasks to be performed and the measures to be implemented in individual operating areas are recorded and described in detail:

 The recall team member of the sales organisation must identify the products, product groups or batches affected by the recall.
 In order for this to function as smoothly as possible, manufacturers should check the possibilities of the traceability of their products (production codes, manufacturing data, other signatures) and, if necessary, improve them.
 This not only ensures that the affected products can be detected in a clean manner, but also prevents those who are not actually affected from being (necessarily) recalled preemptively due to information deficits.